luraess/julia-parallel-course-EGU21/README.md

 - index into an array with `[ ]` and starts at 1
 - vectorized function application do with the dot-notation, e.g. `sin.(x) ./ y` for vectors `x` and `y`
 - macros do funky stuff with your code (aka code-transformations) and call them with `@`, e.g. `@time sin(1)` prints the time it takes to evaluate `sin(1)`
+- for raster-data handling we use [GeoData.jl](https://github.com/rafaqz/GeoData.jl) (but other packages also exist)

 For more info see https://docs.julialang.org.